-It appears that it is rare for domestic animals to become naturally infected with SARS-CoV-2; they are not naturally infected easily with the virus; it is rare for domestic animals to become ill from the virus if they are infected and this has been mild illness only; and, crucially, there is no evidence that domestic animals are involved in the spread of COVID-19 [1–5].
+It appears that it is rare for domestic animals to become ill when naturally infected with SARS-CoV-2 and this has been mild illness only and, crucially, there is no evidence that domestic animals are involved in the spread of COVID-19 [1–5].

 The human-animal bond people share with their companion animals is very important and can provide much needed support, comfort and companionship to people in these difficult times, so if possible people and their companion animals should stay together for the benefit of both.

-There are now over five and a half million cases globally of COVID-19 and, despite this, there have only been a small number of confirmed cases of pets, and captive or farmed wild animals testing positive for SARS-CoV-2.
+There are now millions of cases globally of COVID-19 and, despite this, there have only been a small number of confirmed cases of pets testing positive for SARS-CoV-2.
 It is likely that the source of the infection for these animals was one or more persons with confirmed or suspected COVID-19.
 Just a very small number of infected animals have shown signs of illness and these have generally been mild.

-The table below summarises the natural SARS-CoV-2 infections that have been documented in animals:
+The table below summarises the details of natural SARS-CoV-2 infection cases that have been documented and reported in animals:

 |Number in Article||Event Start or Report Date||Country (State)||Species (Number)||RT-PCR Test||Virus Isolation||Neutralizing Antibody||Published on OIE-WAHIS (Dates of Reports)||Source of Infection||Clinical Signs Shown by Animal?|